pfinorbi/kubernetes-resume-challenge/README.md

 ## Introduction

-This repository gives an overview of how I completed the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/).
-I used the sample e-commerce PHP application [kodekloudhub/learning-app-ecommerce](https://github.com/kodekloudhub/learning-app-ecommerce) provided by [KodeKloud](https://kodekloud.com/) and followed the instructions from the challenge guide to reach the end goals.
-As I usually work with Azure I decided to use AKS as the managed kubernetes hosting platform.
+This document gives an overview of how I completed the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/).
+I used a sample e-commerce PHP application provided by [KodeKloud](https://kodekloud.com/) as a starting point and followed the instructions from the challenge guide to reach the end goals.
+As I usually work with the Azure Cloud I decided to use AKS to host the application.

 ## Prerequisites

-In order to follow the journey you should have:
+If you want to follow along you should have the following prerequisites:

-- **Docker** for building, running and pushing Docker images
+- **Docker** for building, running and pushing Docker images ([Docker Desktop](https://docs.docker.com/desktop/))
-- **Docker Hub account** to be able to push images to registry
+- **Docker Hub account** to push images to [Docker Hub](https://hub.docker.com/)
-- **Azure account** to be able to create an AKS cluster
+- **Azure account** to create an AKS cluster ([Azure account](https://azure.microsoft.com/en-us/free/))
-- **Azure CLI** to manipulate Azure resources
+- **Azure CLI** to manipulate Azure resources from the command line ([Azure CLI](https://learn.microsoft.com/en-us/cli/azure/))
-- **GitHub account** for version control and automation of build and deployment processes via CI/CD pipeline
+- **GitHub account** for version control and automation of build and deployment processes ([GitHub](https://github.com/))
-- Source code of the sample e-commerce app: [kodekloudhub/learning-app-ecommerce](https://github.com/kodekloudhub/learning-app-ecommerce)
+- Source code of the sample e-commerce app ([kodekloudhub/learning-app-ecommerce](https://github.com/kodekloudhub/learning-app-ecommerce))
-- **Helm** to package the application
+- **Helm** to package the application ([Helm](https://helm.sh/))

 ## Implementation

 ### Web application and database containerization

-Create a Dockerfile with the following content and place it in the same directory as the web app source is located in:
+Create a Dockerfile with the content below and place it in the same directory where the application source code is located in:

 ```
 FROM php:7.4-apache